MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/session-policy-aad.md

 # Session policies
-Session policies provide you with real-time monitoring and control over user activity in your cloud apps.
-Instead of blocking access from risky session, you can allow access but monitor and/or limit the session with session policies.

 Session policies enable real-time session-level monitoring, affording you granular visibility into cloud apps and the ability to take different actions depending on the filters you set for a user session.
-Instead of allowing and blocking access completely, with session control you can monitor the session and/or limit specific session activities.
+Instead of allowing or blocking access completely, with session control you can allow access while monitoring the session and/or limit specific session activities.

 For example, you can decide that from unmanaged devices, or for sessions coming from specific locations, you want to allow the user to access the app, but also limit the download of sensitive files or require that certain documents be protected upon download.
-Cloud App Security proxy session policies enable you to set these user-session controls.
+Cloud App Security session policies enable you to set these user-session controls.

 ## Prerequisites to using session policies

-•	Azure AD Premium P2 license
+- Azure AD Premium P2 license
-•	The relevant apps should be deployed with proxy
+- The relevant apps should be [deployed with proxy](proxy-deployment-aad.md)
-•	An [Azure AD conditional access policy](https://docs.microsoft.com/azure/active-directory/active-directory-conditional-access-azure-portal) should be in place that redirects users to the Cloud App Security proxy
+- An [Azure AD conditional access policy](https://docs.microsoft.com/azure/active-directory/active-directory-conditional-access-azure-portal) should be in place that redirects users to the Cloud App Security proxy, as described below.

 ## Create an Azure AD conditional access policy